rootstrap/blog/content/Patterns for maintainable Rails applications. Part II - Ignacio Pérez.md

 ## Summary

-In this article I mentioned recurrent problems in Rails applications that some techniques provided by the framework introduce.
-Using these techniques isn’t bad per se, but in the long term we tend to add a lot of logic and complexity to our models, which is contrary to the mentality we should adopt.
-To avoid this, it is necessary that we justify our design decisions based on well established principles.
-For this reason, we covered some of the several patterns that can help us to make the appropriate choices for our applications.
+In this article we went over commonly used techniques in Rails and the consequences of overusing them, while describing alternative patterns to each.
+We justified the use of these patterns based on some principles related to code maintainability such as SRP, which we described with more detail in the first part of the article.
+The mentioned patterns, when correctly applied, can solve a lot of problems related to the maintainability of our application, but also take into account that in some cases, for example, small projects with small teams, it may not be worth over-engineering it by using all of the patterns.

-Also take into account that in some cases, for example, smaller projects with small teams, it may not be worth over-engineering it with all of the patterns.
 However, some are really easy to apply and we should start using them as early as possible, especially for big projects, as later on changes become more expensive to make.

 This article was based on an internal talk given by Santiago Bartesaghi and Leticia Esperón.